Free hugs for anyone and everyone! Oh, wait...

 We need to think about how to help people at the prevention stage, instead of the crisis stage, and think about what we as college campuses, in general, can be doing to support the culture on campuses.
 We should be teaching resilience, warning signs, ways to cope, and mental health skills like deep breathing as a course.

 Yeah, and not only are support groups an option, but there is telehealth.
-It may be more convenient in some ways but it may not be as private as you’d like.
+It may be more convenient somehow, but it may not be as private as you’d like.

 As a provider, it’s harder to understand the nuances of facial expressions and build rapport.
 It feels like there’s a little bit of a barrier to people because there’s a computer there.
 I think it’s easier to burn out because you are back to back on the screen.

-What has been your favorite part of interacting with college students or as a psychiatrist?
+Q: What has been your favorite part of interacting with college students or as a psychiatrist?
 What are some moments that influenced you as a person or in your career?
 You know, that kind of nod like “This is where I am supposed to be”?

-I think for me, it’s when people get better.
+A: I think for me, it’s when people get better.

-All of those things are subtle and there isn’t a huge moment.
-It makes me feel so good when I know I helped someone and sometimes we don’t always get to do that.
+All of those things are subtle, and there isn’t a huge moment.
+It makes me feel so good when I know I helped someone, and sometimes we don’t always get to do that.

-I love that you can find joy in the small and big victories in life.
+Q: I love that you can find joy in the small and big victories in life.
 And you touched on this idea of support.
-What are some ways educators, schools, or even friends can create and increase this casual dialogue about mental health and increase connection even if that means going virtual?
+What are some ways educators, schools, or even friends can create and increase this casual dialogue about mental health and increase connection, even if that means going virtual?

-It feels silly and doesn’t feel huge but they are probably the best ways to communicate about mental health.
+It feels silly and doesn’t feel huge, but they are probably the best ways to communicate about mental health.
 Talking about this out loud and feeling like you’re not alone is the answer.

-Just standing up for yourself like saying that test was horrible, I don’t like being pressured to drink, and once you learn being truthful about life is like, that’s when we change these things and don’t feel alone.
+Just standing up for yourself like saying that test was horrible; I don’t like being pressured to drink, and once you learn being truthful about life is like, that’s when we change these things and don’t feel alone.
 Normalize the imperfections of everything.

 Nobody is doing ok, especially in a pandemic.
 On top of systematic racism, impending election, and so much more…nobody is doing ok.
 Pretending is just exhausting on this additional layer and a waste of time.

-I think it’s important that faculty members or administrations are above the fray on this conversation from a top-down bottom-up situation.
-That moment of ‘I’m human and I’m vulnerable too.’
+I think it’s important that faculty members or administrations are above the fray on this conversation from a top-down, bottom-up situation.
+That moment of ‘I’m human, and I’m vulnerable too.’

-And if I was a friend trying to think of how we can teach people to communicate, it’s important to teach people that people can’t read minds.
+And if I was a friend trying to think of how we can teach people to communicate, it’s essential to teach people that people can’t read minds.
 And sometimes our friends can, but like, it can be helpful to tell people within or asking your friends that I noticed that you have been a little angrier.
 I am just checking in to make sure everything is ok with you.
 Is there a way I can check in with you and make sure everything is ok?
 Ask people how they want to talk about these conversations.

-Sometimes you might know that your friend had depression, an eating disorder, or anxiety and people ask you all the time if you are ok and they worry about everything.
+Sometimes you might know that your friend had depression, an eating disorder, or anxiety, and people ask you all the time if you are ok and they worry about everything.
 But people would prefer to be asked what is helpful because you can’t recognize everything on your own.

-If you’re the kind of teacher that’s open about talking about how you are doing, you need to signal that this is a safe place early in a way that feels genuine to you and that this conversation is a place for that.
+A: If you’re the kind of teacher that’s open about talking about how you are doing, you need to signal that this is a safe place early in a way that feels genuine to you and that this conversation is a place for that.
 If they need accommodations, they might have to write or tell you something because they don’t want to screw up their grades.